iron-software/IronWord.Examples/how-to/text-effect-shadow-effect/README.md

 ## Configuring Shadow Effect Properties

-The shadow effect offers several adjustable properties to customize its appearance.
-These properties let you tweak everything from the shadow's alignment and blurriness to its skew angles and color.
-Below is a listing of these properties along with their respective descriptions:
+The shadow effect is highly customizable through its various properties.
+Each property allows you to tweak the appearance and behavior of the shadow in various ways:

-- **Alignment**: Controls where the shadow is positioned relative to the text.
+- **Alignment**: Determines where the shadow is positioned relative to the text.
-- **BlurRadius**: Sets the blurring effect's radius, in points, for a softer shadow.
+- **BlurRadius**: Adjusts the softness of the shadow's edges, defined in points (1/72 inch).
-- **DirectionAngle**: Defines the angle of the shadow's direction in degrees.
+- **DirectionAngle**: Sets the angular direction of the shadow in degrees.
-- **DistanceFromText**: Specifies how far the shadow extends from the text, measured in points.
+- **DistanceFromText**: Specifies how far the shadow is from the text, in points.
-- **HorizontalScalingFactor**: Adjusts the width of the shadow relative to the text.
+- **HorizontalScalingFactor**: Adjusts the width scaling of the shadow.
-- **HorizontalSkewAngle**: Alters the horizontal skewing of the shadow's angle in degrees.
+- **HorizontalSkewAngle**: Tilts the shadow horizontally by specified degrees.
-- **SchemeColor**: Determines the color of the shadow.
+- **SchemeColor**: Sets the color of the shadow.
-- **VerticalScalingFactor**: Adjusts the height of the shadow relative to the text.
+- **VerticalScalingFactor**: Adjusts the height scaling of the shadow.
-- **VerticalSkewAngle**: Alters the vertical skewing of the shadow's angle in degrees.
+- **VerticalSkewAngle**: Tilts the shadow vertically by specified degrees.

 ```cs
 using IronWord.Models.Enums;